buchmayne/marleybuchman/content/_index.md

 Provided data science consulting services and applied economic research for public and private sector clients.

-* Developed a Random Forest model using scikit-learn to predict rent per sqft for multifamily housing in Portland, OR with a RMSE of $0.18/sqft on validation dataset
+* Developed a Random Forest model using scikit-learn to predict multifamily rent in Portland, OR in order to calibrate land use policy

-* Saved hundreds of hours of analysts’ time by developing three R packages to automate routine data gathering and analysis tasks within the firm
+* Developed three R packages that saved analysts’ ~100 hours of time by automating an annual report, and making it easier to work with CoStar real estate data

 * Created a bespoke spatial interpolation algorithm in Python for custom land use modeling software (Plan4Dev)

 * Estimated the effects of pollution on property values with a spatial econometric model in R that was used as evidence in a litigation case

-* Used R and Shiny to develop and deploy an analytics dashboard for a commercial real estate developer to inform real estate acquisition decisions
+* Built a Shiny analytics dashboard for a commercial real estate developer that was used to inform real estate acquisition decisions

 * Was the primary quantitative researcher on award-winning research on national housing underproduction that was featured in many journalistic outlets such as the Wall Street Journal and CityLab